MikePia/structjour/readme2.md

   * Click Journal Directory and select the location to place your journal directory
   * Click on each of the next four buttons to set up defaults
-  * Disciplined Trader log (Disciplined.xlsx) is located in your install directory.
+  * Disciplined Trader log (Disciplined.xlsx) is located in your install directory or can be found on [here on github](https://github.com/MikePia/structjour/raw/master/Disciplined.xlsx ).
 I recommend placing it in your Journal Directory.
 Then click on Discipline and navigate to the file
    * The structjour database and trades databse will be sqlite databases.
 They will be filenames in your system.
 They can be the same file if you like.
 Make up a name and place it in the boxes.
 Place them in your journal directory
    * Create Dirs will create subdirectories in your Journal Directory.
        * Make sure you have a valid directory in the Journal Directory edit box.